-At the low end, this trail starts on the Bandersnatch trail just above the Snark Trail.
+At the low end, this trail starts on the Bandersnatch trail just above the Snark intersection.
 It rolls at an essentially flat grade for the first 6/10ths of a mile and then climbs steadily at an average grade of 9% up to Caterpillar Crossing (where Caterpillar crosses 2060 and where Lizard ends and Jabberwocky starts).
-Mature Ponderosas are adjacent to the trail in several locations.
-Vistas of Mt Ashland and other peaks are frequently admired here.

 The Jabberwocky downhill mountain bike trail is just below, which can either be a distraction or welcome entertainment.The Gryphon Trail (pedestrian-only) intersects with the Red Queen Trail at about 0.4 miles and makes for a good loop with Red Queen and Bandersnatch.